Start with a controlled pilot,

 - A written summary you can hand to a partner or the owner

-The box arrives and learns your office.
+The Mac Studio appliance arrives and learns your office.

 Your staff does not have to learn anything new yet.
-The box just starts knowing what the office already knows.
+The appliance just starts knowing what the office already knows.
 The paper notebook keeps going.
 The phone keeps ringing.
 Life does not change on day one.

 You feel curious.
 The search works.
 Nothing else has moved.